-Second thing: If you're planning to have your wedding outdoors anywhere, either at home or in Hawaii, you've already accepted the fact that, it might rain.
+- Fourth thing: If you're planning to have your wedding outdoors anywhere, you've already accepted the fact that, it might rain.

-Third thing: You're not paying us for a "Plan B"!
-That's right, you're not paying us for a "Plan B".
-That's got to be obvious given our prices but, we gotta state it so, there's no absolutely no confusion.
-FYI: We do now have a rain insurance option on our Order Form which gives you the option of a "Plan B".
-See HERE.
+- Fifth thing: You're not paying us for a "Plan B" on wedding day.
+That's got to be obvious given our prices but, we gotta state it so, there's no confusion.
+We may offer rain insurance for your event.
+See more here.

 OK, so here's what you need to know about the weather in Hawaii given our experience.

-We're in the middle of the Pacific and it's hard to predict reliably what's going to happen at any certain time (even for huge storms) and weather changes quickly.
+Basically, being in the middle of the Pacific, it's hard to reliably predict what's going to happen at any certain time (even for huge storms) and weather changes quickly.

 We've learned not to rely upon TV and website weather forecasts, they're wrong 80% of the time unless, it's a huge weather front and it's obvious.
 And even then, they'll predict "severe" weather and it ends up being alright or even sunny!
 We don't get stressed out about it and neither should you.

 For example, we just had a day where it was rainy and heavy clouds pretty much all morning and to early afternoon.
 Thankfully, the client didn't freak out and want to reschedule their sunset wedding (they purchased rain insurance) that day.
 Long story, it was an awesome sunset and the weather could not be any better.

 The main thing to remember is that we have far more good weather days than not and more for the locations we use for weddings.

 Is there a best time of year?
 No. Each season has it's own characteristics but, Hawaii is pretty much nice all the time.
 We have the most temperate and liveable climate in the world.